IRTakan/Deep-Learning-Challenge/README.md

 - Hidden layer 3: 150 neurons using Sigmoid as the activation function.

-Sigmond used as the activation function with fifteen epochs.
+Sigmond used as the activation function with fifty epochs.

 Whilst there many other combinations that could be used to produce improved results, these settings represented the best peforming configuration among the other tested examples.
 Multiple configurations were used to try and maximize the accuracy of the model with this example